HichemTab-tech/ChoozeDisplay-js/README.md

 ## usage:

-replace the following in your the whole project:
+replace the following in your whole project:

 - [ ] `GITHUB_REPO_NAME` with your project name like `OTP-designer-jquery`;
 - [ ] `LIBRARY_MAIN_SCRIPT_NAME` with your main script name like `otpdesigner.js`;